jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 You're confusing releasing with deallocating.
 Of course we release objects all the time that are registered to receive notifications - typically an object does not deregister itself until the dealloc method is called.
 That will never happen in a mark and sweep system, so we'll have a memory leak.
 On what cue do you suggest we deregister, if not in dealloc?

-This is why General/NSNotificationCenter does not retain objects that are registered with it in standard cocoa.
+This is why NSNotificationCenter does not retain objects that are registered with it in standard cocoa.

 *The GC would work by calling dealloc such that it would fully cooperate with the existing retain-release code.
 This would be the same as Java GC calling finalize and it automatically supports this legacy functionality.
 You would either need to rely on the current retain-release functionality or unregister when you are done with it (which is probably better than dealloc - dealloc is just a catch-all since we are generally lazy).*